 There’s important to be a partner for the business, not being just IT.
 If you keep working as a separate IT-department you won’t be making solutions for your business, just maintain its usual work.

 Want to read more about the future trends and challenges for IT managers in retail?
-Download our guide “IT’s role in the store of the future”, and find out what lies ahead.
+Read our blog post “Why you must invest in the store of the future” and find out what lies ahead.